 Perhaps because our flights had been purchased with air miles, the airline felt it was acceptable to keep changing our flights right up until the week before we were due to travel.
 We ended up with a very early morning flight out of Philly (one of the first flights of the day) and a very (almost too) brief stopover in Chicago before catching the next flight to Santa Ana in California.
 When we arrived at the airport at stupid o’clock, we found that there were no staff on any of the check-in desks.
 Or anywhere else for that matter.
 It was like a ghost town except for the long, snaking queue of increasingly frustrated passengers.
 When some personnel did finally clock in – very slowly and while chatting among themselves – they were among the most singularly unhelpful group of people I have yet encountered at an airport (and I have a lot of airport horror stories).
 None of the electronic self-check-in machines were fully operational – either the screens were off, were glitching, or the printers kept jamming – yet every single passenger was told they would have to check-in that way and that they could not approach the desk until luggage had been tagged.
 Of course, the printing of the luggage tags was the final step in the self-check-in process that was not working.
 It was one of those “snake eating its own tale” circular arguments trying to get any member of staff to intervene in any way.
 My children have been able to taunt me with the phrase, “But did you tag your bags?” ever since, knowing it will elicit the Pavlovian response of making my blood boil.
 Meanwhile, the clock was ticking down and getting closer and closer to our departure time and we had not been able to either check in our luggage or get through security let alone make it to our gate.
 When I pointed out this time pressure to one member of staff, she sneered at me.
 Verbally and visually.
 I had no blank poker face at that point as I mentally envisioned poking her in the eyes.
 Finally, one of the bone idle staff members decided to reduce the ever-lengthening queue of disgruntled, stressed, and fizzing passengers by assisting at the few self-check-in machines that were operational.
 Luggage finally tagged and dropped off, we sprinted to security.
 That rigmarole took as long as it usually does and then we were sprinting again to our gate.
 We just made it to our gate in time for boarding.
 Stressed and puffing was not how I wanted to start my vacation.

 On the return flight, it was a similar situation redux.
-On attempting to check-in online the previous evening, my husband discovered that only five of us were booked on the flight.
+On attempting to check-in online the previous day, my husband discovered that only five of us were booked on the flight.
 We checked our booking online and in hard copy to confirm that there should indeed have been six of us booked on the flight.
 The one who had been skipped was our youngest son.
 A tedious phone call later revealed the problem – some glitch nobody bothered to explain meant that our youngest child had been assigned a different record number from the rest of us but we were assured we should still be able to check him on to the flight at the airport since we had now been furnished with two booking numbers.
 Lies.
 All lies.
 Back to dealing with those self-check-in portals again and, while San Francisco airport actually had ones that functioned, we could not check our son onto the flight.
 The reason we could not check him in was because he had been designated as an unaccompanied minor.
 Yup.
 Having been separated from the rest of us by some sort of computer glitch, the airline had decided that an 8 year old was flying alone – despite five other people with the same unique surname travelling on the same flight, despite no record of him being booked as an unaccompanied minor.
 We joined the queue for customer assistance.
 It was another early morning flight and the clock was again ticking and adding pressure to the situation.
 Staff managing the queue asked why our bags were not tagged yet.
 I think I burned a hole in someone’s forehead with my laser stare.
 Once at the head of the queue, we were directed to a particular desk.
 Alas, the staff member on the desk refused to help us because she was only processing actual unaccompanied minors, not fake ones.
 We were told to rejoin the queue.
 Imagine that my face has turned a shade of puce, that my teeth are gritted, my jaw clenched, and my fists balled and you will be spot on for my demeanor at that point.
 I somewhat loudly and angrily pointed out that this whole mess was a problem they had created and that they therefore needed to present a solution.
 We were whipped across to another desk where someone checked us in, accepted our baggage (with labels she printed), and then we were on our way.
 More sprinting to security.
 More sprinting to the gate.

 Now, firstly I am aware that this rant is very much about “first world problems”.
 Secondly, neither of these challenges with flights curtailed the enjoyment of our vacation.
 In all instances, we made our flights on time and our luggage arrived at the same time as we did (its loss was a risk given the tight turnaround time in Chicago).
 However, all of the stress and friction was completely unavoidable had some people just done their jobs with greater diligence, had the front line members of staff presented themselves as helpful and flexible.
 We happened to be funding the tickets with air miles but, regardless, flying for most of us is still a luxury and seats on an aeroplane are big ticket items.
 We expect some degree of service in return for that financial investment.
 Instead we are crammed onto flights like battery chickens and treated like a nuisance when something goes awry.